SARTRE, Jean-Paul (1905-1980)

 […] »

-It should be noted that this occurrence does not appear in the final text of Les Mots.
-Sartre, as we know, had a strong interest in Madame Bovary, having read Flaubert’s work many times.
-For the young Sartre, Flaubert’s work was part of a life project, between the challenge to adults and the children’s comedy (Sartre et la tentation Bovary – F. Noudelmann)
+It is worth noting that this term does not appear in the final version of Les Mots.
+Sartre, as is well known, had a deep interest in Madame Bovary, having read Flaubert’s work numerous times.
+For the young Sartre, Madame Bovary embodied a life project—somewhere between a challenge to the adult world and a form of childish play (see Sartre et la tentation Bovary – F. Noudelmann).